mksaraf/kubernetes-lab-tutorial/content/coreos.md

   --log-dhcp
 ```

-In both cases, make sure no firewall is blocking DHCP, DNS and TFTP traffic on the host network.
+Also make sure no firewall is blocking DHCP, DNS and TFTP traffic on the host network.

 ### Matchbox
 We're going to setup the Matchbox service on the provisioner machine.
 Matchbox is a service for network booting and provisioning machines to create CoreOS Container Linux clusters.